seanpm2001/Character_Image_Research/README.md

 Character images can be very similar to earworms (catchy music/audio that gets stuck in your head, and loops constantly) but instead of being an audio worm, it is an image/video worm.

 ***

+### Maps and non-living objects

+Despite not having a personality, a map can qualify as a character image.
+The same can be applied to any non-living entity.

+#### How can a non-living object have a personality

+It is typically a merging of 2 or more different entities.

+***

+### Merging personalities

+A mutated personality (or merged personality) is a character image made up of 2 or more character images.
+This is uncommon for identifiable images, but very common for character images that are not based on living entities.

+***

 ### Evil personalities